jacobalbano/HaxePunk/readme.md

 ### How to use
 ---
-Use the [template](https://github.com/jacobalbano/HaxePunk/tree/template) branch to create a new project
+Use the [template](https://github.com/jacobalbano/HaxepunkTemplate) repository to create a new project